k-int/bas-quire/content/issue-01/pregnant-wit.md

 {% assign DOI = "p5" %}

+{% figure 'amarr-fig1' %}

-This is one of the key senses we find in Cesare Ripa's popular handbook of iconography: the *Iconologia*, in which "*Ingegno* is that potency of spirit which by nature inclines a man to be quick, able in all the sciences" ([fig. 1](#figure1)).[^11] Such a definition reflects period celebrations of visual artists who work in a rapid yet masterful way, underpinning also the increasing value of the sketch---sometimes referred to in Italian as a *ghiribizzo*---as the direct and immediate manifestation of an artist's idea.[^12] In this sense, *ingegno* was related to *disegno*, which by the second half of the sixteenth century had become (at least in the hands of academicians such as Giorgio Vasari and Federico Zuccaro) the means of explaining the connection between a metaphysical idea, the artist's mental creation in his intellectual faculties, and its subsequent manifestation through the skilful workings of the hand.[^13]
+This is one of the key senses we find in Cesare Ripa's popular handbook of iconography: the *Iconologia*, in which "*Ingegno* is that potency of spirit which by nature inclines a man to be quick, able in all the sciences" ([fig. 1](#amarr-fig1)).[^11] Such a definition reflects period celebrations of visual artists who work in a rapid yet masterful way, underpinning also the increasing value of the sketch---sometimes referred to in Italian as a *ghiribizzo*---as the direct and immediate manifestation of an artist's idea.[^12] In this sense, *ingegno* was related to *disegno*, which by the second half of the sixteenth century had become (at least in the hands of academicians such as Giorgio Vasari and Federico Zuccaro) the means of explaining the connection between a metaphysical idea, the artist's mental creation in his intellectual faculties, and its subsequent manifestation through the skilful workings of the hand.[^13]

 {% assign DOI = "p6" %}

-Despite the evident confusion about *disegno* in England around 1600, something of this kind is at work in Sir John Harington's anecdote about Nicholas Hilliard (see [fig. 2](#figure2)), published in his 1591 translation of Ariosto (which Haydocke had plundered for his translation of Lomazzo):
+Despite the evident confusion about *disegno* in England around 1600, something of this kind is at work in Sir John Harington's anecdote about Nicholas Hilliard (see [fig. 2](#amarr-fig2)), published in his 1591 translation of Ariosto (which Haydocke had plundered for his translation of Lomazzo):

 > My selfe have seen him, in white and blacke in foure lynes only, set downe the feature of the Queenes Majesties countenaunce; that it was eve\[r\] thereby to be knowne; and he is so perfect therein . . . that he ca\[n\] set it downe by the Idea that he hath, without any patterne.[^14]

 Harington's observation that Hilliard could work "without any patterne" presumably alludes to the widespread practice of using a "face pattern" in the making of portraits, a topic to which we shall return.[^15] Yet he may also be trading on the conventions of Aristotelian faculty psychology in which mental pictures (i.e. patterns) are impressed on the memory.
 Certainly, his comments are reminiscent of Sir Philip Sidney's Platonic notion of the fore-conceit in *The* *Defence of Poesy*, while conveying some of the key qualities of *ingegno*: sharpness, quickness, and (although this is less common) economical elegance.[^16]

 {% assign DOI = "p7" %}

+{% figure 'amarr-fig2' %}

 We have already encountered the sense of quickness in Ripa, found also in the first English dictionary proper: Robert Cawdrey's *A table alphabeticall* (1604), in which "ingenious" is defined as "wittie, quicke witted".[^17] Sharpness---a visual property of the type of linear image Harington describes, but also a mental quality---pervades translations from or into Latin, such as Thomas Thomas's 1587 translation of *perargutus* as "Very subtile, ingenious, wittie, and captious".[^18] Similarly, in one of his annotations to Daniele Barbaro's edition of Vitruvius (*I Dieci Libri dell'Architettura di M. Vitruvio*, 1567), Inigo Jones translated "Et questo non solo per dottrina, ma per acutezza d'ingegno si puo fare" as "no rule to teach this but by sharpenes of witt."[^19] We may note that Sidney, whom Hilliard knew, described "wit" in precisely these terms in his *Defence of Poesy*, referring to the "point of man's wit".
 Here Sidney deploys the imagery of pen, needle, and sword, in a play on the intimate but oblique relationship of "stylus" to "style", linking mental acuity with sharp instrument and finessed (but pointed) manner.[^20] Harington's comments should be placed within this field of discourse, and he was clearly impressed by the economy of Hilliard's likeness, created using a refined implement in "foure lynes only".
 We might tentatively relate this to the association of ingenuity with both pithiness and with salt, specifically the "Attic salt" of an elegant and succinct turn of phrase, which by 1623 had led Cockeram to include "Atticke" as a definition of "witty", alongside "ingenious" and "pregnant".[^21]